Bipbip2109/Bipbip2109/README.md

-Hi i'm Bipbip2109.
+Hi i'm Bipbip2109
-I play a lot of Minecraft, and some Minecraft too.
+I play a lot of Minecraft and Team Fortress 2
-Idk what to say ._.